SURVEY & ARTILLERY (cont'd)

 LAWES RABJOHNS Ltd.

-SCHMALCALDER type surveyor's compass, i.e. with prism and alidade (see F. Barker catalogue)
+SCHMALCALDER type surveyor's compass, i.e. with prism and alidade (see also F. Barker catalogue)

 Technical Data